sshong19/CarDetection/README.md

-# Car detection using deep learning with OpenCV and Python
+# Car detection with OpenCV and Python

  ## Dependencies
   * opencv-python==3.4.2.17